just-containers/s6-overlay/README.md

   * **`0`**: Outputs everything to stdout/stderr.
   * **`1`**: Uses an internal `catch-all` logger and persists everything on it, it is located in `/var/log/s6-uncaught-logs`.
 Anything run as a `CMD` is still output to stdout/stderr.
   * **`2`**: Uses an internal `catch-all` logger and persists everything on it, including the output of `CMD`.
 Absolutely nothing is written to stdout/stderr.
+* `S6_CATCHALL_USER` (default = root): if set, and if `S6_LOGGING` is 1 or 2,
+then the catch-all logger is run as this user, which must be defined in your image's `/etc/passwd`.
+Every bit of privilege separation helps a little with security.
 * `S6_BEHAVIOUR_IF_STAGE2_FAILS` (default = 0):
   * **`0`**: Continue silently even if any script (`fix-attrs` or `cont-init`) has failed.
   * **`1`**: Continue but warn with an annoying error message.